ilyarolf/AiogramShopBot/readme.md

 ## 5.0 Referral System

-The referral system is designed to стимулировать organic growth of the bot while keeping the bonus economy fully controlled and predictable.
+The referral system is designed to stimulate organic growth of the bot while keeping the bonus economy fully controlled and predictable.
 All referral rewards are credited as internal bonus balance and cannot be withdrawn.
 Bonuses can only be used to purchase digital or physical products inside the bot.

 ---